-Please keep in mind, however, that our plans for the fall semester will succeed only if our entire community adheres to stringent social-solidarity practices.
+Please keep in mind, however, that our plans will succeed only if our entire community adheres to stringent social-solidarity practices.
 All of us — students, faculty and staff — must continue to follow health and safety protocols to the letter, without fail, to keep one another safe.
 We share a responsibility to reduce the probability of COVID-19 transmission within our community.
 Violations of health and safety protocols will lead to disciplinary actions that may include suspension, restriction from campus, removal from campus housing, withdrawal from one or more classes, or the revocation of parking privileges.

 Continuity, Flexibility, Opportunity

 Our plans for student living and learning during the upcoming semester are designed, first and foremost, to help the Brandeis community remain safe.
 As a result, they depend upon a high degree of compliance — on the part of every community member — with health and safety protocols.

 None of us knows what course the virus will take over the coming months.
 Every member of our resilient community will be ready to pivot to address new concerns should they unexpectedly arise.

 Despite all the unavoidable uncertainty, we are committed to ensuring that students’ instructional, research and engagement opportunities remain as rich and robust as ever.